-There is no requirement of a project-based resettlement program for this site as there are no risk houses.
+There is no requirement of project-based resettlement or relocation as there are no risk houses.

 Figure 3: Google image, cross sections, land use and risk elements of the location

 4. Description of the area of the landslide/slope failure and areas adjacent to the landslide and current level of risk